How to Write a One-Page Synopsis

 • 1: Go through the manuscript and list all the important events in the order they happen on the page.
 Don’t worry about the length right now—you can trim it during a later step.

 • 3: Follow the PLOT FORMULA.
 This should help you know what should be included in the synopsis.
-The long summary that you just created will help you better answer these questions and fill in any blanks that still remain.
+The long summary that you create will help you better answer these questions and fill in any blanks that still remain.
 (Please note: sometimes authors see something significant is missing from their story after they do the outline, or see their story more clearly when they go through this process, which is one of the reasons we require a synopsis when we work with a manuscript.)

 • 5: Trim the synopsis down to 1 page.
 This may be hard, but cut anything that isn’t vital to the main story and the central characters.
+Focus on the action, combine sentences, and use a few specific words rather than several vague ones.

 • 7: Ask friends to review your synopsis and see what questions they had or if they were confused by anything.
 Revise the synopsis to address those concerns.
 If you can get feedback from more than one friend, great!